javedali99/python-resources-for-earth-sciences/README.md

 - [Pysheds](https://github.com/mdbartos/pysheds): Simple and fast watershed delineation in python.

+- [GeoDjango](https://docs.djangoproject.com/en/3.2/ref/contrib/gis/tutorial/): GeoDjango is an included contrib module for Django that turns it into a world-class geographic Web framework.
+GeoDjango strives to make it as simple as possible to create geographic Web applications, like location-based services.

 - [Lidar](https://github.com/giswqs/lidar): Terrain and hydrological analysis based on LiDAR-derived digital elevation models (DEM).

 - [PYWR](https://github.com/pywr/pywr): Spatial allocation tool